h5kure/aws-chain-secrets/README.rst

 """""""""""""""""""""""""""""""""""""""""""""""""""

 You can update (upload) the values of a specified secret by name from local to remote.

+If `None` is given (if the parameter is omitted), the entire secrets are updated.

 .. code-block:: python